-- Webcams in school are only ever used for specific learning purposes, i.e., monitoring egg hatching and never using images of children or adults. - All webcams that are not in use are covered and access to the device's microphones is disabled so that if accessed in an unauthorised way, it will not function to broadcast anything usable. - Misuse of the webcam by any member of the school community will result in sanctions. - Where webcams are used, notification is given in this/these area(s) filmed by webcams by signage. - As for all images, content captured by webcams can only be published if pupil and parental consent is valid.
+- We do not use public (unrestricted) access webcams in school unless we are livestreaming an appropriate educational project such as construction work or egg-hatching in a way that does not capture images of children or adults and positioning is checked regularly e.g., disabling any microphone, and siting the camera so only the eggs are visible, or so far away from construction work that people are not identifiable. - We only use private (restricted) access webcams with children or adults when it is necessary e.g., for educational purposes or school management reasons (commonly remote education, Teams meetings between colleagues and other professionals, live online training platforms or in lessons for educational use) and when we have conducted a DPIA which indicates it is reasonable to and that recordings or streaming will be appropriately secure. - All webcams that are not in use are covered and access to the device's microphones is disabled so that if accessed in an unauthorised way, it will not function to broadcast anything. - Misuse of the webcam by any member of the school community will result in sanctions. - Webcams can be found with the IT Support team or in the computer science department).
+Notification is given in this/these area(s) filmed by webcams by signage. - As for all images, content captured by webcams can only be published if pupil and parental consent is valid.